-What’s the best response?
+What’s the best response to a crisis?

 During a crisis, instead of reacting to the situation, you should be proactive.
 As the business owner/ manager, you should know that the future of your venture depends on how you handle whatever crisis comes your way.